By Kevin Chisholm

 How Do the WideOnes Sound?

-The bridge pickup had an undeniable twang to it.
-I would not go so far as to say that it steps over the line into “Tele” territory.
+The bridge pickup had an undeniable twang to it, but I would not go so far as to say that it steps over the line into “Tele” territory.
 But there is no doubt that it leans away from your typical “macho” bridge humbucker and lands nicely in the “solid yet snappy” range of tone.
-For surf-rock style playing, this one is a no brainer.
-Yet there is more than meets the eye; when I cranked up my overdrive pedal, I was pleasantly surprised at how well this pickup held its own.
-Anything in the range of Blues / Classic Rock / Funk / Pop would be an absolute breeze.
+For surf-rock style playing, this one is a no-brainer.
+There’s more than meets the eye, though – when I cranked up my overdrive pedal, I was pleasantly surprised at how well this pickup held its own.
+Anything in the range of blues, classic rock, funk, or pop would be an absolute breeze.

-The neck pickup was so bouncy and playful, I did not want to put my guitar down.
-Like the bridge pickup, there is plenty of single coil bell-like charm.
-But the wideone neck position has a “bigness” to it that really stood out.
-Clean tones were full and alive, yet overdrive was like a welcome friend with gobs of tone oozing out of the speakers.
-From warm & fat to juicy & stratty; it was all there.
+The neck pickup was so bouncy and playful that I almost couldn’t put my guitar down.
+Like the bridge pickup, there is plenty of single-coil, bell-like charm.
+But the Wide One neck position has a “bigness” to it that really stood out.
+Clean tones were full and alive, but overdrive was like a welcome friend with gobs of tone oozing out of the speakers.
+From warm & fat to juicy & Stratty, it was all there.
 When I finally stopped playing, I felt like I had ice cream all over my shirt.

 The one word that kept popping up in my mind with the House of Tone WideOnes was “clarity”.
 Whether I was going straight into the amp, using light breakup or tons of drive, the clarity of these pickups was impressive.